CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: Introduction

-\paragraph{Our Key Insight: Shared Continuous Representations.} Towards tackling this issue, we propose a unified framework that performs retrieval and generation over \textbf{shared continuous document representations} as shown in Fig~\ref{fig:intro}.
-Instead of maintaining separate embeddings and raw text, we encode documents once into compact memory-token representations that serve both purposes.
-A central motivation behind this design is that supervised retrieval training typically relies on relevance-labeled data, which is scarce and often domain-specific.
-To overcome this limitation, we propagate the next-token prediction (NTP) loss from the generator to the retriever, providing a weakly supervised signal that naturally adapts retrieval to downstream generation objectives.
-This mechanism allows the retriever to learn which documents truly enhance answer generation rather than relying on surface-level similarity.
-Moreover, continuous representations and joint optimization are inherently complementary: continuous encodings make the retrieval process differentiable, while joint training aligns both modules within a shared semantic space optimized for reasoning.
+To address the aforementioned issues, we propose a unified framework that performs retrieval and generation over \textbf{shared continuous document representations}, as illustrated in Fig.~\ref{fig:intro}.
+Each document is encoded only once into a compact set of memory tokens, which simultaneously serve both retrieval and generation.
+This design is motivated by: \textbf{(1)} Not all tokens in textual documents carry informative content.
+Text can be compressed into continuous representations with high representational capacity that preserve only the most salient information, and more compact document representations can also effectively reduce the input length of the generator. \textbf{(2)} Moreover, continuous representations and joint optimization are inherently complementary: continuous encodings make the retrieval process differentiable, while joint training aligns the retriever and the generator within a shared semantic space optimized for reasoning.